GBP/JPY Historical Analysis: The Dragon

 Because of its volatility, you cannot trade GBP/JPY the same way you trade other pairs.
 Your stops must be wider, and your position sizing must be smaller.
 If you are used to trading 1 lot on EUR/USD, you might only trade 0.3 lots on GBP/JPY to maintain the same dollar risk.
 Using gbpjpy historical data to calculate the average daily range (ADR) is essential for setting realistic profit targets.

-At historicalforexprices.com, we provide 25 years of data across 66 currency pairs, including "The Dragon."
+At historicalforexprices.com, we provide multi-year audited coverage across verified symbols, including "The Dragon."
 Having this much history allows you to see how the pair behaves during different interest rate cycles.
 In the mid-2000s, when UK rates were high and Japan's were zero, the carry trade was the dominant theme.
 Today, the dynamics have shifted, but the volatility remains.

 Historical Performance and Trends